petecarapetyan/datafundamentals/docs/index.md

 Think shopify, commenting, scheduling, and a host of add on functionalities that you thought you needed WordPress plugins for.

-The best part is the need for some WordPress plugins will disappear entirely, especially those helping you manage the extremely complex WordPress environment.
+The best part?
+The need for some critical WordPress plugins will disappear entirely, especially those helping you manage the extremely complex WordPress environment, itself.